eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@list_current_directory_contents` List the contents in the current directory

+`@llamacpppython` Ask Llama.cpp to chat or provide information

+`@llamacppserver` Ask Llama.cpp Server to chat or provide information

 `@load_conversations` Load a saved conversations if chat ID / timestamp / file path is given (Requirements: 'id')

 `@lyrics` Search the 'lyrics' category for online information.

 `@map` Search the 'map' category for online information.

+`@mistral` Ask Mistral to chat or provide information

 `@modify_images` Modify images with ChatGPT and DALLE-3 (Requirements: 'image_fullpath', 'requested_changes_in_detail')